Assessment

 For reading starting mid-year in first grade, students are asked to read a standard passage for that grade level, and the number of words read correctly in one minute is used as a predictor of overall success in reading.
 We are not seeking to have students read as quickly as possible.
 Rather, we want to use students’ natural reading pace as an indicator of general reading to determine if additional support might be needed.
 For elementary math, we use an interview where each student is asked a set of math questions covering grade-appropriate math concepts and procedures.
 At older grades, an online-delivered assessment asks a series of questions designed to predict overall math performance.

-Students in WSESU in grades 3-9 have taken the Smarter Balanced Assessment Consortium (SBAC) for Math and English Language Arts every spring for several years.
-This assessment takes two or three sessions of about an hour to complete.
+Through Spring 2022, students in WSESU in grades 3-9 have taken the Smarter Balanced Assessment Consortium (SBAC) for Math and English Language Arts.
+In Spring 2023, a new assessment – the Vermont Comprehensive Assessment Program (VTCAP) – will be introduced for grades 3-9 (ELA & Math) and grades 5, 8, 11 (Science).
+Like its predecessor, this assessment takes two or three sessions of about an hour to complete.
 Results included an overall scale score for all standards and a sub-test score for different components of the assessment.
-Vermont has removed itself from the Consortium and will be administering a different assessment in Spring 2023.
-We anticipate providing additional information as the year progresses.